 If you’re middle-aged or older, or you regularly walk around barefoot at public facilities like locker rooms or swimming pools, you’re at risk of developing nail fungus.
 Left untreated, nail fungus can spread to multiple toes and increase your risk of other more serious complications.
-At his eponymous practice in the Gramercy area of Manhattan, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, regularly works with patients to diagnose and treat nail fungus.
+At his eponymous practice in 3rd Avenue New York City, board-certified podiatrist, Lionel G. Hausman, DPM, regularly works with patients to diagnose and treat nail fungus.
 If your toenails are bothering you, request an appointment today by calling the office or clicking the online booking tool.

 Nail fungus is a common podiatric condition that causes your toenails to thicken, discolor, and crumble.
 Nail fungus usually responds to conservative treatments such as over-the-counter ointments and self-care, but if you have diabetes or another chronic condition, it’s more likely to progress and spread to your other toes.